The Ultimate Coron Travel Guide

 Group Boat Trips

 Group tours will cost between 900-1400php per person.
-So if you can get a whole private boat for between 2500-3500php between a couple of you and beat the crowds then it’s smiles all round.
+So if you can get a whole private boat for between 2500-3500php between a couple of you and beat the crowds then it’s smiles all around.

 The Best Coron Adventure in the Philippines Video